Demyelination occurs when myelin, which is the protective coating of nerve cells, sustains damage. When this happens, neurological problems can occur.

-Many of the nerves in the nervous system have a coating, or sheath, of myelin, which is a fatty white substance.
+Many of the nerves in the nervous system have a coating, or sheath, of myelin, a fatty white substance.
 This myelin sheath protects nerve fibers and enables electrical impulses to pass along nerve cells quickly and efficiently.

 There are several different conditions that can lead to demyelination.
 The sections below look at some of these in more detail.